• Santé et bien-être

 1. Why is it essential to stay well hydrated?

-Water is obviously a vital element for our body.
-The resulting hydration allows the body to ensure a large number of essential processes.
-These include the elimination of waste through urine or the transport of nutrients by helping the blood circulate more quickly, and we also find the regulation of body temperature.
-Indeed, it is important to maintain a constant temperature, which is why sweating exists.
-An even more important thing is simply to ensure the proper functioning of our brain , because the brain is composed of approximately 73% water!
-For all these reasons, having adequate hydration is very important!
+Water is, of course, a vital element for our bodies.
+The resulting hydration allows the body to carry out a large number of essential processes.
+These include the elimination of waste through urine, the transport of nutrients by helping blood circulate more quickly, and the regulation of body temperature.
+Indeed, maintaining a constant temperature is important, which is why we sweat.
+Even more important is ensuring the proper functioning of our brain , as the brain is composed of approximately 73% water!
+For all these reasons, adequate hydration is crucial!

-To give you an idea, for an adult, it is recommended to drink approximately 1.6 to 2 liters of water per day according to the EFSA (European Food Safety Authority).
-However, these figures obviously depend on your weight, the heat, and your physical activity.
-The higher the heat and the more exercise you do, the greater the loss of water and electrolytes, which is why you should drink more.
-To find out your ideal water intake, we recommend you complete a quick questionnaire of up to 2 minutes on our website.
+To give you a general idea, the EFSA (European Food Safety Authority) recommends that an adult drink approximately 1.6 to 2 liters of water per day.
+However, these figures obviously depend on your weight, the temperature, and your physical activity.
+The hotter it is and the more exercise you do, the greater the loss of water and electrolytes, which is why you need to drink more.
+To find out your ideal water intake, we recommend completing a quick questionnaire (maximum 2 minutes) on our website.

-2. Signs that show you are not drinking enough water
+2. The 6 signs that you are not drinking enough water

-When your water intake is insufficient, your body will let you know through various symptoms: first, it's the sensation of thirst that appears.
-This is indeed the sign of mild dehydration, so it is recommended to drink even before feeling thirsty to prevent this phenomenon.
+When your water intake is insufficient, your body will let you know through various symptoms: first, you'll feel thirsty.
+This is indeed a sign of mild dehydration, so it's recommended to drink even before you feel thirsty to prevent it.

-Then, if your urine is dark, it also means that you are lacking water.
-The same is true if headaches appear frequently.
-The brain is sensitive to the lack of water (given its composition is 73% water) , a headache can arrive quickly.
+Next, if your urine is dark, this also means you are dehydrated.
+The same is true if you experience frequent headaches .
+Since the brain is sensitive to dehydration ( given its composition of 73% water) , a headache can develop quickly.

 Fatigue is also a signal sent by the brain when you are not sufficiently hydrated.
-Insufficient hydration slows blood flow and reduces the supply of oxygen, which is essential to the muscles and brain, which can impair your concentration.
+Indeed, insufficient hydration slows blood flow and reduces the supply of oxygen, essential to the muscles and brain, which can impair your concentration.

-There are also more common symptoms like cramps, dry skin, and constipation.
-If you experience any of these effects, it's essential to rehydrate quickly to prevent dehydration from worsening later.
+There are also more common symptoms such as cramps, dry skin, and constipation.
+If you experience any of these, it's essential to rehydrate quickly to prevent dehydration from worsening.

-Hydration plays a major role in our health and neglecting it can cause a cascade of daily discomforts and compromise our long-term health.
+Hydration plays a major role in our health and neglecting it can cause a cascade of daily inconveniences and compromise our long-term health.

 3. The health consequences of a lack of water